-Parents in receipt of Income Support are entitled to claim a Free School Meal or packed lunch for their children.
-They simply need to call County hall 01305 251000 and ask for the Free School Meal line.
-You will need your National Insurance Number for this call.
-Universal Free School Meals Children from Reception up to an including Year 2 are entitled to receive Free Hot School Meals under a Government initiative begun in September 2014.
+Parents in receipt of benefits or Income Support may be entitled to claim a Free School Meal or packed lunch for their children.
+Please ask in the school office if you need more information about how to apply.

+Universal Free School Meals

+Children from Reception up to and including Year 2 are entitled to receive Free Hot School Meals under a Government initiative begun in September 2014.
 Parents order food online and then meals are delivered into school and served by our Lunchtime Staff.
 There is a wide choice and the food is of a good, balanced and healthy standard.
 In addition, the children are able to learn about eating together with other children and staff.
 Full details for Universal Free School Meals will be provided by the School Office.

+Medical Treatment

-Medical Treatment County policy is set out as follows:
+County policy is set out as follows: